mieubrisse/personal-writing/index.md

 title: "Kevin Today's Personal Writing"
 ---

-This repository contains the collection of my personal writings.
+Here I write mostly about masculine self-actualization, with a smattering of technical topics.

 You can learn more about me [on my personal website](https://kevintoday.com).

 Index
 -----
+- [What I Want: October 2024](./what-i-want-october-2024/post.md): Outlining what's important to me for my future as of October, 2024
 - [A Theory Of Male Unconfidence](./a-theory-of-male-unconfidence/post.md): A theory for why certain men struggle with lack of confidence, plus a potential solution
 - [Eurotrip 2024 Retrospective](./eurotrip-2024-retrospective/post.md): A retrospective, mostly for myself, on the 3.5 months I spent travelling in the summer of 2024
 - [An Argument For Honor](./an-argument-for-honor/post.md): A small thesis for why honor is not an abstract concept, but something tactically useful to you right now